 0.00016 x 13270 0.98 x 100 0.1 = 0.00016 x 10975 x 1.6 = 2.8.

-Thus, with the existing volume of workflow, the number of employees in the department of the preschool educational institution of a conventional company is three people.
+Thus, with the existing volume of document flow, the number of employees in the preschool educational institution department of the conditional company is three people.

-The second methodology is set out in the Interindustry consolidated time standards for work on documentation support of management (approved by the decree of the Ministry of Labor of Russia dated November 25, 1994 No. 72) and makes the number of personnel in a department dependent on the time required to complete one operation.
-Time rates can also be found in the following documents:
+The second methodology is set out in the Interindustry integrated time standards for work on documentation support of management (approved by Resolution of the Ministry of Labor of Russia dated November 25, 1994 No. 72) and makes the number of personnel in the department dependent on the time standards required to complete one operation.
+Time standards can also be found in the following documents:

-Time norms for work on documentation support of administrative structures of federal executive bodies (approved by the decree of the Ministry of Labor and Social Development of the Russian Federation of 03.26.2002 No. 23);
+Time standards for work on documentation support of management structures of federal executive authorities (approved by Resolution of the Ministry of Labor and Social Development of the Russian Federation dated March 26, 2002 No. 23);

-Time norms for work on automated archival technology and documentation support for management (approved by a decree of the Ministry
+Time standards for work on automated archival technology and documentation support for management (approved by resolution of the Ministry

-Of course, the norms of time spent on the execution of office work, offered by the listed documents, are very average, so you should not mindlessly follow them.
-The same process can take 2 minutes in one organization and 10 minutes in another.
-In addition, these documents are already quite many years old, and the technologies of the offices' work have changed significantly during this time.
-Therefore, when designing the functionality of employees, one cannot do without one's own research.
+Of course, the standards for time spent on clerical operations suggested by the listed documents are very average, so you should not follow them thoughtlessly.
+The same process in one organization may take 2 minutes, and in another - 10 minutes.
+In addition, these documents are already quite many years old, and office operating technologies have changed significantly during this time.
+Therefore, when designing employee functionality, you cannot do without your own research.

-If in fact the department employs more people than it turned out as a result of calculations, we recommend that you pay attention to the workload of each of them.
-Research methods such as photography of the working day will help to analyze this factor, and momentary observations should not be disregarded.
-Perhaps the workload among employees is unevenly distributed, or there is simply not enough work for everyone (sometimes this happens).
+If in fact there are more people working in a department than were calculated, we recommend paying attention to the workload of each of them.
+Such research methods as photography of the working day will help to analyze this factor; one should not discount momentary observations.
+Perhaps the workload is unevenly distributed among workers, or there is simply not enough work for everyone (this also happens).
 One way or another, in order not to lose people, the department will have to take care of expanding the range of its responsibilities.

 Distribution of functions between employees

-When starting the distribution of functions between employees of the department, one should take into account their qualifications, experience, skills and abilities, as well as knowledge of the business traditions of a particular company.
-Also, let's not forget that the preschool educational institution service can be "scattered" throughout the organization: it includes secretaries, whose place is in the manager's reception, and not in the office.
-In this regard, the specifics of the work of the clerk and the secretary will differ significantly, and this must also be taken into account.
+When starting to distribute functions between department employees, you should take into account their qualifications, experience, abilities and skills, as well as knowledge of the business traditions of a particular company.
+Let’s also not forget that the preschool educational institution service can be “scattered” throughout the organization: it includes secretaries whose place is in the manager’s reception area, and not in the office.
+In this regard, the specifics of the work of a clerk and a secretary will differ significantly, and this also needs to be taken into account.

-For example, if the secretary is often absent on the instructions of the director, then you should not transfer the function of receiving and registering documents to him - after all, this work must be done here and now.
+For example, if the secretary is often absent on instructions from the director, then you should not delegate to him the function of receiving and registering documents - after all, this work must be done here and now.
 But the secretary can take over the entire system of control over the execution of documents, thereby shortening the path of the document from the director to the executor.

-Let's go back to our example.
-So, in the service of the preschool educational institution of the conditional organization, according to the norms, three people should work.
+Let's return to our example.
+So, according to the standards, three people must work in the preschool educational institution service of a conditional organization.
 We already have two - a secretary and a clerk.

 It is advisable to convey to the secretary:

-control of the execution of documents submitted for signature to the head;
+control of the execution of documents submitted for signature to the manager;

 sending documents for execution;